figuerom16/zjax/Readme.md

-# ZJAX
+# Zjax

-ZJAX is a lightweight yet powerful JavaScript library (4.6K gzipped) that brings modern SPA-like interactivity to your web pages with minimal effort.
-By simply adding intuitive "z-attributes" like `z-swap` and `z-action` to your HTML elements, ZJAX lets you dynamically update parts of a web page or bind client-side JavaScript actions directly to the DOM — all without writing verbose JavaScript code.
+Zjax is a lightweight yet powerful JavaScript library (4.6K gzipped) that brings modern SPA-like interactivity to your web pages with minimal effort.
+By simply adding intuitive "z-attributes" like `z-swap` and `z-action` to your HTML elements, Zjax lets you dynamically update parts of a web page or bind client-side JavaScript actions directly to the DOM — all without writing verbose JavaScript code.

-Inspired by HTMX, Hotwire, and Unpoly and compatible with *any* SSR backend like Rails, Laravel, Django, Astro – or even Wordpress, ZJAX seamlessly integrates into your workflow.
+Inspired by HTMX, Hotwire, and Unpoly and compatible with *any* SSR backend like Rails, Laravel, Django, Astro – or even Wordpress, Zjax seamlessly integrates into your workflow.

 ## Why not just use HTMX or Hotwire?

 HTMX and friends broke new ground implementing the idea of *declarative AJAX* to be *sprinkled into* the DOM.
-ZJAX implements the same functionality with **simpler syntax** *and* also facilitates **client-side JavaScript** without adding Alpine or Stimulus.
+Zjax implements the same functionality with **simpler syntax** *and* also facilitates **client-side JavaScript** without adding Alpine or Stimulus.

 ## Getting started

-Just include the ZJAX CDN link in your document head.
+Just include the Zjax CDN link in your document head.

 ```html
 <head>